Heel bursitis: Causes and treatment

 Causes of heel bursitis

-There are 3 main reasons why you may develop heel bursitis.
+There are three main reasons why you may develop heel bursitis.

 The first is if you have an inflammatory reaction or inflammatory condition that makes the bursa more sensitive than it should be.
 For example, gout can be a cause, as well as conditions like rheumatoid arthritis or any other inflammatory type of disease.
 So, if you have a painful bursa and you know you have an inflammatory condition running in the family, it is worth asking your doctor to look into that possibility.